An IKEA Home

 EKENABBEN Open shelving unit (70x34x154 cm)

 On IKEA Family sale, this was hard to pass up.
-It's a pretty shelf that is more suited to hold our books and files than HEJNE.
-However, there is a lip under each shelf that makes it difficult to fit in things taller than A4-exact, so they need some fiddling to pass through the gap.
-Having added some white TJENA magazine files and SAMLA boxes both new and old, it wouldn't look out of place in an IKEA showroom.
+It's a nice-looking shelf, but there is a lip under each shelf that makes it difficult to fit in things taller than A4-exact, so those need some fiddling to pass through the gap.
+Having added some white TJENA magazine files and SAMLA boxes both new and old, our shelf wouldn't look out of place in an IKEA showroom.

 GOSIG GOLDEN Soft toy (70 cm)